FAQs Summer & Winter School

 Upon receiving your acceptance email please transfer the full amount as indicated in the invoice attached.
 The amount has to be paid by the due date on your invoice—your acceptance is confirmed upon receipt of payment.

-You may cancel a course in writing any time before November 1, 2018 at no charge (minus the non-refundable application fee of €150).
+You may cancel a course in writing any time before April 25 at no charge (minus the non-refundable programme fee of €150).
 After that date, no fees can be refunded.
 If you wish to make a cancellation please contact us as soon as possible.

 We reserve the right to cancel courses that contain less than 10 participants (for German language courses) or 12 participants (for business/law courses) up to four weeks prior to the start of a given programme.
 Should such a cancellation be necessary, the affected participants will be notified and informed about available alternatives.
 If no satisfactory solution can be found for a particular participant, he/she may cancel his/her participation in the programme free of charge and receive a full refund of all fees paid up until that point.